Do you dream about working abroad? Do your short or long-term career goals include an international assignment?

 With more and more multinational firms transferring employees between global locations, your chances of winning a coveted overseas assignment have never been better.
 But, how do you market yourself for these positions?

 As with most job searches, one of your first steps will be to develop your portfolio of personal marketing documents.
-In other words, you must prepare your resume/CV and job search letters.
+How to write your resume for an international job search is a point of major confusion for many would-be expat workers.
+In other words, you must prepare your resume/CV and job search letters specifically to target the international roles you want.
 Do the terms resume and CV (curriculum vitae) confuse you?

 The first thing to understand is that different countries use different terms to describe what is essentially the same type of document.
 In fact, in international circles, the terms “resume” and “CV” are often used interchangeably.
 But, to complicate the issue, depending on the country you are applying to, the requirements of what to include in your resume/CV and in what format to include it may be very different.